 Janet Cleghorn’s background is in textiles, which is evident in much of her paintings which often features a tablecloth as the background to the objects.
 It is her unusual perspective from above which makes Janet’s work interesting and appealing.

 Morag Muir usually brings together little objects, textiles and brick a brack from her own life and memory for her work, to create wonderful paintings with their own narrative.

 Gwen Adair’s still life paintings are all based on colour and form, using everyday objects mostly from the kitchen, which would seem to be the heart of any home.
 She also enjoy painting birds, the most domestic of which are hens, and has included some in this exhibition.

 For many, no home is complete without a much loved pet.
 Joyce Gunn Cairns explores the relationship between humans and their pets, cats in particular, something very close to the artists heart.
 Tracy Rees focuses upon capturing domestic animals in the home, within dreamy, nostalgic and colourful settings.
 She enjoys placing them in domestic situations where guilty dogs sit on forbidden sofas, resulting in charming work which strikes at the heart of many.

-.New felted creations from Dinny Pocock.
-Raku Ceramics by John Scott.
-Sculpture by Pratima Kramer.
-Jewellery by Sheana M Stephen.
-Porcelain ceramics by Shirley Vauvelle.
-Wendy Kershaw.
-Pauline Montgomery.
+.There will be new collections including felted creations from Dinny Pocock; Raku Ceramics by John Scott; Sculpture by Pratima Kramer & Urpu Sellar; Jewellery by Sheana M Stephen; Porcelain ceramics by Shirley Vauvelle & Wendy Kershaw and ceramic houses by Pauline Montgomery.